 We think that it’s easy to see why it did not and could not happen with the Indian rupee and Brazilian real.
 Which leaves Russia’s ruble and China’s yuan.

 If the picture of Russia unable to sell its oil even as the world desperately craves it, does not debunk the idea of the ruble as any kind of global reserve currency, then nothing will.
 Russia is struggling to give away its oil.
 It will not attract creditors to lend to it.
 Much less creditors are happy to denominate debts in rubles.

 Not to mention it has instigated a war of aggression, destroyed the lives and properties of thousands, and has threatened much worse.
 The optics of doing business with Russia have gone from bad to worse.
 It’s not clear if or when that would begin to change.

 This leaves China.
 China is run by the same government that ran over the peaceful students reading Thomas Jefferson in Tiananmen Square.
 With tanks.
 And shot many in the back, as they fled.

-China has strict capital controls, which is an obstacle to adoption of its currency as a reserve, the way a locked two-ton steel door is an obstacle to entering a vault.
-Its own people, who presumably know what they can trust their government for, risk their lives to evade their capital controls and acquire dollar-denominated assets.
+China has strict capital controls, which is an obstacle to the adoption of its currency as a reserve, the way a locked two-ton steel door is an obstacle to entering a vault.
+Its people, who presumably know what they can trust their government for, risk their lives to evade their capital controls and acquire dollar-denominated assets.